Force majeure: Hong Kong

-England
+England and Wales

 As interpreted by English courts, the phrase force majeure has a more extensive meaning than "act of God" or vis major.
-Judges have agreed that strikes and breakdowns of machinery, which though normally not included in vis major, are included in force majeure.
-(However, in the case of machinery breakdown, negligent lack of maintenance may negate claims of force majeure, as maintenance or its lack is within the owner's sphere of control.)
+Judges have agreed that strikes and breakdowns of machinery, though normally not included in vis major, are included in force majeure.
+However, in the case of machinery breakdown, negligent lack of maintenance may negate claims of force majeure, as maintenance or its lack is within the owner's sphere of control.

 The term cannot, however, be extended to cover delays caused by bad weather, football matches, or a funeral: the English case of Matsoukis v.
-Priestman & Co (1915) held that "these are the usual incidents interrupting work, and the defendants, in making their contract, no doubt took them into account....
+Priestman & Co (1915) held that "these are the usual incidents interrupting work, and the defendants, in making their contract, no doubt took them into account. ...
 The words 'force majeure' are not words which we generally find in an English contract.
 They are taken from the Code Napoleon, and they were inserted by this Romanian gentleman or by his advisers, who were no doubt familiar with their use on the Continent."
 In Hackney Borough Council v.
-Dore (1922) it was held that "The expression means some physical or material restraint and does not include a reasonable fear or apprehension of such a restraint".
+Dore (1922) it was held that "The expression means some physical or material restraint and does not include a reasonable fear or apprehension of such a restraint."